jaffster595/Duplinator/README.md

 ## Duplinator

-A small tool which finds any duplicate images within a particular folder by comparing the hashes of all the images within a folder.
+A small tool which finds any duplicate images within a particular folder by comparing the hashes of every image file within a folder.
 It returns duplicate image pairs and allows you to delete one of them from within the application.
-File formats that this will search through are .png, .jpg, .jpeg, .gif, .bmp, .tiff and .webp.
+Supported image formats are:

+.png
+.jpg
+.jpeg
+.gif
+.bmp
+.tiff
+.webp

 ## Features

-- Evolving at the moment.
 TBC

 ## Requirements